 Define the role before you look for the person

-The first mistake is hiring in the image of someone you already trust, a name from a past life, someone the board recommended.
+The first mistake is hiring in the image of someone you already trust, a name from a past life, someone the board recommended, a profile that worked well at home.
 The problem isn't the person.
 It's that the role hasn't been defined for the new context.
 A Country Manager entering a market for the first time is not the same job as a Country Manager in a market you've operated in for ten years.
 The scope is wider.
 The infrastructure is thinner.
 The ambiguity is higher.
+The skills that predict success in a mature operation, process discipline, team management, execution rigor, are necessary but not sufficient.
+What you also need is someone who can build without a blueprint.
+Before you open a single search, answer two questions: What does success look like in 12 months?
+And what will this person build from scratch versus inherit?

 Local vs. expat: decide with criteria, not habit